 and missus goddard three ladies almost always at the service of an invitation from hartfield and who were fetched and carried home so often that mister woodhouse thought it no hardship for either james or the horses had it taken place only once a year it would have been a grievance

-Now let's collect all our previous code into a single function, which accepts the audio path and returns the transcription:
+Now let's collect all our previous code into a single function, which accepts the audio path, the model and the processor and returns the transcription:

 # load our wav file